MitchellBaldwin/I2CBus/readme.txt

+NOTE for users of the Visual Micro extension to Visual Studio:

 Arduino Compatible Cross Platform C++ Library Project : For more information see http://www.visualmicro.com

-This project works exactly the same way as an Arduino library should work.
-Code should be in the \src folder, code in deep sub folders below the \src folder is also supported.
+This project should work just as an Arduino library should work.
+Code is in the \src folder.

-The \src folder, if it exists, will be added as a compiler -I include path, otherwise the library folder will be a compiler -I include path.

-Very old Arduino libraries have code in the library folder and private code in the \utility sub folder.
-They should be converted to this new format using \src and library.properties

 Add this project to any solution that contains an Arduino project and #include <headers.h> in code as you would any normal Arduino library headers.